 This is a big one.
 It’s never a good idea to attribute God’s plan to any traumatic event.
-Not only does it add to the grief and anger the person is going through, it’s theologically untrue.
+Not only does it add to the grief and anger the person is going through, but it’s also theologically untrue.
 I said this before: God’s plan was Eden!
 Bad things happen because we live in a broken world.
 A world that was broken when we deviated from God’s plan.
-John 10:10 says “The thief comes only to steal, kill and destroy; I (God) have came that they may gave life, and have it abundantly.”
+John 10:10 says “The thief comes only to steal, kill and destroy; I (God) have came that they may have life, and have it abundantly.”
 So if it looks like stealing, killing, or destroying it is in complete opposition of God’s plan.
-That includes everything from my husband’s death, to cancer, natural disasters or terrorist attacks.
-I have no idea why Christians have this thing about attributing “God’s plan” to horrific, traumatic and destructive events.
+That includes everything from my husband’s death to cancer, natural disasters, or terrorist attacks.
+I have no idea why Christians have this thing about attributing “God’s plan” to horrific, traumatic, and destructive events.
 It needs to stop.

 When someone says, “this was all a part of God’s plan” they are basically implying this:

 This “joke” isn’t meant to be funny.
 I know it’s pretty dark satire and I debated if I should keep it.
 It wasn’t even my original idea.
 This is the recreation of the widow’s post I mentioned at the beginning of this blog.
 I can’t even tell you how many widows agreed that this is how Christians’ description of God appeared to them.
 I hope the harshness of this drives home my point.
 This checklist is not even close to a reflection of God’s heart, but it’s the image that Christians are often presenting to broken people and that is a huge problem.